@ini_set( 'upload_max_size' , '300M' ); @ini_set( 'post_max_size', '300M'); @ini_set( 'max_execution_time', '300' );

 In most of our public schools, from the basic to the highest level, the food is not nutritious, the classrooms are dilapidated, and the washrooms are disgusting.
 We usually run concentration camps in the name of boarding schools in this country.
 This won’t make people assertive.

-We can say this generation is doomed, mainly due to our actions and inactions, but if we want to better the odds for the next generation, we must snap out of our ostrich habits, confront reality and work at changing our fortunes.
+We can say this generation is doomed, mainly due to our actions and inactions.
+However, if we want to better the odds for the next generation, we must snap out of our ostrich habits, confront reality, and work at changing our fortunes.

 Asak233.com currently does not run adverts, and your contribution, no matter the amount, will go a long way toward sustaining the website and ensuring we continue to deliver on our work.